Joshua-Anderson/digiphoto-blog/chapter4/_posts/2015-01-08-self-reflective.md

 <img class="post-image" src="https://s3.amazonaws.com/xatigo/old-pic.jpg" alt="">

-Since then, I have learned to be more creative in looking at object and seeing other point of view.
+Since then, I have learned to be more creative in looking at objects and seeing other points of view.
 Here are some picture I took the Febuary.

 <img class="post-image" src="https://s3.amazonaws.com/xatigo/retake-1.jpg" alt="">